Vermont Technical College

-Vermont Technical College (Vermont Tech) is a public technical college in Vermont with its main campuses in Randolph Center, Williston and Norwich.
-In addition, there are regional campuses in Brattleboro and Bennington, and nursing campuses in six locations throughout the state.
+Vermont Technical College (Vermont Tech or VTC) was a public technical college in Vermont.
+Its main residential campuses were located in Randolph Center and Williston.
+In addition, there were regional campuses distance sites, and nursing campuses in locations throughout the state.

-The school is a part of the Vermont State Colleges, a consortium of Vermont's four public colleges, governed by a common board of trustees, chancellor and council of presidents, each college with its own president and deans.
+Founded in 1866 as the Randolph Normal School, the mission of the school evolved through time, finally becoming a technical institute in 1957.
+On July 1, 2023, VTC merged with Northern Vermont University and Castleton University to become Vermont State University.